errorb0t/Nexus-Patch-Notes-Patch-Notes/README.md

 For all undocumented changes, [click here](https://github.com/nexus-patch-notes/nexus-patch-notes.github.io/commits/main/).

 ## Dec 25, 2025
-- Nexus Patch Notes updated!
-Here is a list of the latest changes.
 - All documented and undocumented changes to Battlegrounds from 2019 to today added.
 - Names of Heroes and Battlegrounds added near icons in the Patches tab, so that we can use [Ctrl + F] for searching them.
 The layout has been changed as a consequence.
 - Clicking on the change types in the legend (PTR to Live, Undocumented) now jumps to the next Patch Notes featuring the same change type instead of jumping to Patch Notes featuring any change type.